gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Why

-Currently, when an operator wants to configure a new Kubernetes cluster in the Teleport, he can opt for these two methods:
+Currently, when an operator wants to configure a new Kubernetes cluster in Teleport, he can opt for these two methods:

-- Helm chart: when using this method, he has to install the `helm` binary, configure the Teleport Helm repo, and check all the configurable values (high availability, roles, apps, storage...).
-After that, he must create a Teleport invitation token using `tctl` and finally do the Helm chart installation with the desired configuration.
+Helm chart: when using this method, he has to install`helm` binary, configure Teleport Helm repo, and check all the configurable values (high availability, roles, apps, storage...).
+After that, he must create a Teleport invitation token using `tctl` and finally install the Helm chart with the desired configuration.

-- `Kubeconfig`: when using the `kubeconfig` procedure, he has to connect to the cluster with his credentials, generate a new service account for Teleport with the desired RBAC permissions and extract the service account token.
+- `Kubeconfig`: when using the `kubeconfig` procedure, he has to connect to the cluster - using his credentials - and generate a new service account for Teleport.
+Besides that, he must assign the required RBAC permissions into the SA and extract its token.
 With it, he must create a `kubeconfig` file with the cluster CA and API server.
-If the agent serves more than one cluster, he has to merge multiple `kubeconfig` files into a single [kubeconfig][kubeconfig] file.
+If Teleport Kubernetes Service serves more than one cluster, he has to merge multiple `kubeconfig` files into a single file.
 Finally, he must configure the `kubeconfig` location in Teleport config under `kubernetes_service.kubeconfig_file` and restart the service.

-Both processes are error-prone and can be tedious if the number of clusters to add to Teleport is high.
+Both processes are error-prone and can be tedious if the number of clusters to configure is high.

-This document describes the changes necessary for Teleport to identify clusters based on the desired regions and labels.
-If the filter criteria match, Teleport will automatically enroll the cluster.
-On the other hand, whenever someone deletes an active Kubernetes cluster or the cluster no longer meets the discovery conditions, Teleport will automatically remove the cluster from its lists.
+This document describes the required changes for Teleport to identify clusters based on their properties such as tags, location, and account.
+If the filtering criteria matches, Teleport will automatically enroll the cluster.
+On the other hand, whenever someone deletes an active Kubernetes cluster or the cluster no longer matches the discovery conditions, Teleport will automatically remove the cluster from its inventory.

 ## Scope